hatscode/usrlinks/CONTRIBUTING.md

 ### For Web-Based Features (separate branch)
 If you want to contribute web-based functionality:
-1. Create or use the `web-ui` branch
+1. Create or use the `web-version` branch
 2. Ensure it doesn't modify core terminal functionality
 3. Keep it as a separate application layer